 Brighten up your winter mornings with this easy Christmas fruit salad recipe with orange juice and honey!
-Our healthy holiday fruit salad is super simple to prepare but fancy enough for Christmas morning, a holiday brunch, or serving alongside your holiday meal.
-Made with fresh mixed fruit and a yummy homemade citrus dressing, family and friends will rave about this festive fruit salad! {Gluten-free, dairy-free & vegetarian}
+This is one of those recipes you can easily throw together at the last minute, yet somehow turns out fancy enough for Christmas morning or even your holiday meal.
+The homemade citrus dressing makes those fresh fruits pop! {Gluten-free, dairy-free & vegetarian}

 For more Christmas fruit ideas, check out this Christmas Fruit Wreath, Fruit Christmas Tree and Chocolate Dipped Oranges!